maaaaz/jnianalyzer/README.md

 -----------
 A simple tool to help finding JNI calls in a x86/ARM disassembly listing.

-Originally presented in this article http://www.thebugmagazine.org/magazine/bug04/0x02-engenharia-reversa-em-apps-java.txt, the script has been modified in order to support both x86 syntaxes as well as ARM.
+Originally presented in this article http://www.thebugmagazine.org/magazine/bug04/0x02-engenharia-reversa-em-apps-java.txt [archived here](https://web.archive.org/web/20111111070941/http://www.thebugmagazine.org/magazine/bug04/0x02-engenharia-reversa-em-apps-java.txt), the script has been modified in order to support both x86 syntaxes as well as ARM.

 Thus, it can be used for debugging/reverse engineering Android native libraries using JNI.